asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 Thought job right?
 Your brain automatically reads the words while you're trying to say the color.

-Quoting Daniel Kahneman on _Thinking fast and slow_ talking about the two modes of the brain as _systems_.
+Quoting Daniel Kahneman on _Thinking fast and slow_ looking at the two modes of the brain as _systems_.

 > "System 1" is fast, instinctive and emotional; "System 2" is slower, more deliberative, and more logical.

-The instinctive brain is tricking you, getting in your way.
+The instinctive brain (System 1) is tricking you, getting in your way.
 You want to say the underneath colors, but your mind automatic reads the word.
 This is how _testing last_ was to me.
-It felt like starting to do something without a clear objective in mind, in the end, you'll always take what's there.
+It also felt like starting to do something without a clear goal in mind.

+Let me quote Seneca (yes, I like quotes) in a saying that is very common in my hometown, Ericeira:

+> There is no favorable wind for the sailor who doesn’t know where to go

 By writing tests first I noticed I was putting the bar much higher before writing my logic.
 It turned out as a safety, knowing I did establish my completion criteria before starting to code made me sleep better at night.

-**TLDR:** You can, yes.
+**TLDR:** You can write tests last, yes.
 But do not expect most of the TDD advantages.
 It is the fact that you do it first that makes it so effective, **it's a matter of discipline** more than anything else.

 # Going "interface first"